OdearOgy/tumolix/README.md

 It allows to search and filter for movies using the genre and category filters.
 You can then explore each movie in details - view the cast, box office info and some trailers.

+## Attention
+Some of features may not work if you're using older safari or firefox

+I'm css-nesting and native view-transitions and there are support issues with safari and firefox

+So please use chromium based browser for testing.

 ## Project Structure

 ```